-Risk Implications Ris k Assessm ent Mitigation П High - H; High - H; Medium - M; Low - L Probability Impact Overall - Risk Rating One or other Council does not agree to accept the grant funding Potential impact on the delivery of the entirety of the LUF programme and L Н M Discussion with Department of Levelling Up, Housing and Communities about whether elements of the Rutland and accept and grammaning to meet the requirements of the Memorandum of Melton LUF programme could continue.
-Ultimately the LUF award could be Understanding declined.
-Rutland County Council does not agree to be the Accountable Body Impact on meeting the requirements of the Memorandum of Understanding and delivery of the projects, M Н Н Discussion with Department of Levelling Up, Housing and Communities (DLUHC) about whether alternative arrangements could be put in place. particularly the transport element Ultimately the LUF award could be declined.
-Memorandum of There is no legal L Н L/M LUF is expected to be released in 6-
+Risk Implications Risk Assessment High - H; Medium - M; Low - L Mitigation Probability Impact Overall Risk Rating One or other Council Potential impact on the L Н M Discussion with Department of Levelling does not agree to delivery of the entirety of Up, Housing and Communities about accept the grant funding the LUF programme and whether elements of the Rutland and to meet the Melton LUF programme could continue. requirements of the Memorandum of Ultimately the LUF award could be Understanding declined.
+Rutland County Council Impact on meeting the М Н Н Discussion with Department of Levelling does not agree to be the requirements of the Up, Housing and Communities (DLUHC) Accountable Body Memorandum of about whether alternative arrangements Understanding and could be put in place. delivery of the projects, particularly the transport Ultimately the LUF award could be element declined.
+Memorandum of There is no legal Ĺ Н L/M LUF is expected to be released in 6-